 In July 2015, EFSM has been used to provide short-term assistance (bridge loan) of € 7.16 billion to Greece.
-Specific arrangements concerning exposure of non-euro area Member States are in place.
+The loan was fully repaid by Greece on 20 August 2015.

 The EFSM is part of a wider safety net.
 Alongside the EFSM, European support was provided through the European Financial Stability Facility (EFSF), i.e., funds guaranteed by the euro area Member States, in addition, funding from the International Monetary Fund (IMF) has been made available for euro area Member States.

 Since 2013, EU member states whose currency is the Euro and which may need financial assistance can turn to the European Stability Mechanism (ESM), the new permanent European Institution in charge of this.
 The EFSM programme (managed by the European Commission) remains in place for specific tasks (lengthening of maturities for loans to Ireland and Portugal, bridge loan).
 The EFSF (managed by the ESM team) does not accept new country programmes, but will remain active in order to finance existing loans.

 The European Commission is empowered to borrow on behalf of the European Union for the purpose of funding loans made under the EFSM (Article 2 of Council Regulation 407/2010) contributing the overall loan packages for Ireland and Portugal, which are co-funded by the EU, the EFSF, and the IMF, each acting independently but in a coordinated way.